- Sermon Notes

 Illus.
 What a picture.

-- The clay begins formless, common, and without much value, however, as the hands of the master potter take the clay, removes it from the ground and places it upon the wheel whereby a work can begin.
-It is there that you see that that which once was common, walked over, and walked upon, is now placed upon the place where the One who can make something out of it, can begin to work on it.
+· The clay begins formless, common, and without much value, however, as the hands of the master potter take the clay, removes it from the ground and places it upon the wheel whereby a work can begin, you see that that which once was common, walked over, and walked upon, is now placed upon the place where the One who can make something out of it, can begin to work on it.

 Jeremiah 18:3, …there he was, making something on the wheel.